Twisted Graded Categories: Introduction

 Furthermore, when $X$ is equipped with the structure of a (commutative) monoid, the category $\Gr_X \cC$ naturally inherits a (symmetric) monoidal structure called the Day convolution.

-A key example of a graded category arises in algebra, where the category of $\ZZ$-graded abelian groups is a natural target for the homotopy (or homology) groups functor.
-Although $\ZZ$ is a commutative monoid, this category is not equipped directly with the Day symmetric monoidal structure, but rather with a twisted version of it incorporating the Koszul sign rule.
-That is, the monoidal structure agrees with the Day convolution given by
+A key example of a graded category arises in algebra, where the category of $\ZZ$-graded abelian groups serves as a natural target for the homotopy (or homology) groups functor.
+Since $\ZZ$ is a commutative monoid, one can equip this category with the Day symmetric monoidal structure.
+However, the functor $\pi_*$ (or $\H_*$) will not be symmetric monoidal, or even lax symmetric monoidal.
+To remedy this, one instead considers a twisted version, in which the monoidal structure agrees with the Day convolution given by

-while the braiding is given by the Koszul sign.
+while the braiding is given by the Koszul sign rule.

 A similar phenomenon happens in the categorified context of super $\field$-linear categories, that is modules in $\PrL$ over the category $\sVect$ of super vector spaces.
-Given two $\ZZ$-graded super linear categories $\cC_{\bullet}, \cD_{\bullet}$ we define their graded tensor product to be
+Given two $\ZZ$-graded super linear categories $\cC_{\bullet}$ and $\cD_{\bullet}$, we define their graded tensor product to be

-with braiding given by tensoring with the $(0|1)$-dimensional super vector space, to the product of the degrees.
+with the braiding given by tensoring with the $(1|0)$- or $(0|1)$-dimensional super vector space, depending on the parity of the product of the degrees.

 This paper is devoted to the study of $\EE_{\infty}$-lifts of the Day convolution, generalizing the two examples discussed above.
 Specifically, given a commutative monoid $M$ and a presentably symmetric monoidal category $\cC$, we study symmetric monoidal structures on $\Fun(M,\cC)$ with an $\EE_1$-isomorphism to the Day convolution.
 We call categories equipped with such structures \emph{twisted $M$-graded categories}.